 (% of Net Assets)

-Materials remained at year end our largest sector exposure at 33.26%.
-While the precious metals basket remains an attractive and core strategic exposure, we expect that the beginning of 2022 will mark an increased allocation to the steel sector.
-Three steel producers, Nucor, Reliance Steel & Aluminium Co. and Schnitzer Steel Industries, comprise of more than 11.26% of the portfolio at year end, versus just 3.70% a year ago.
+Materials remain our largest sector exposure at 37.39%.
+While the precious metals basket remains an attractive and core strategic exposure, this year marks another increased allocation to the steel sector.
+Four steel producers, Nucor Corp, Reliance Steel, Schnitzer Steel and Steel Dynamics comprise more than 16% of the portfolio at year end, versus 11% a year ago.